 - Add the egg and vanilla extract and cream together until smooth.

 - With the mixer on low speed, mix in the flour until no large dry patches of flour remain.
 Don't overmix!

 - Turn the dough out onto a floured surface and form into a flattened disc.
-Wrap in plastic wrap and refrigerate overnight.
+Wrap in plastic wrap and refrigerate for at least 2 hours or overnight.

-- The next day, preheat the oven to 350F.
-Let the dough sit at room temperature for about 15 minutes to soften enough to roll it out.
+- Preheat the oven to 350°F. If the dough is too hard, let it sit at room temperature for about 10 minutes to soften before rolling it out.

 - Insert cupcake liners into each muffin mold and fill with pie weights or uncooked rice or beans.

 - Bake tart shells for about 10 minutes or until golden brown.
 Remove from oven and let cool completely before removing the tart shells from the muffin pan.

 - In a small pot, whisk together eggs and sugar until it becomes a paste.

 - Add in the lemon juice and stir to combine.

 - Heat the mixture on medium heat while stirring continuously.
 The mixture will start to thicken after about 5 minutes.

 - When the lemon curd is thick enough to coat the back of a spoon, remove the pot from the heat.

 - Stir in one cube of butter at a time until all the butter is melted and thoroughly combined.